-Students interested in studying materials engineering should take high school courses in mathematics, such as algebra, trigonometry, and calculus; and science, such as biology, chemistry, and physics.
+Students interested in studying materials engineering should take high school courses in math, such as algebra, trigonometry, and calculus; in science, such as biology, chemistry, and physics; and in computer programming.

 Entry-level jobs as a materials engineer require a bachelor’s degree.
-Bachelor’s degree programs typically last 4 years and include classroom and laboratory work focusing on engineering principles.
-Many colleges and universities offer cooperative programs in which students gain practical experience while earning college credits.
+Bachelor’s degree programs include classroom and laboratory work focusing on engineering principles.

-Many engineering programs are accredited by ABET (formerly the Accreditation Board for Engineering and Technology).
+Many engineering programs are accredited by ABET.
 Some employers prefer to hire candidates who have graduated from an accredited program.
 A degree from an ABET-accredited program is usually necessary to become a licensed professional engineer.

 Writing skills.
-Materials engineers must write plans and reports clearly so that people without a materials engineering background understand the concepts.
+Materials engineers must write plans and reports clearly so that people without a materials engineering background can understand the concepts.

 - A degree from an ABET-accredited engineering program